Louisa Downs Station: Notable events

-During an influenza epidemic in the Kimberleys in 1934, 14 Aboriginal people died from the disease on Louisa, out of the 129 fatalities overall.
+During an influenza epidemic in the Kimberley in 1934, 14 Aboriginal people died from the disease on Louisa, out of the 129 fatalities overall.

 Leslie Arthur Schubert, who purchased Louisa Downs along with the neighbouring Bohemia Downs in December 1966, was one of the pioneers of aerial mustering at Louisa in 1967 using Cessna 182 fixed wing aircraft and much smaller teams of Aboriginal stockmen.

 Communications between the aircraft and the stockmen on the ground was very unreliable, using 27 MHz citizens band "walkie talkie" radios.
 The radios often failed or were broken through rough use by the stockmen while on horseback.
 Hand written notes on strips of toilet paper were then dropped to the white overseers who accompanied these teams, as the Aboriginal stockmen were largely illiterate.

 The development of this method of mustering was very effective and the numbers of wild cattle that were able to be mustered rose dramatically.
 This enabled the culling of many of the lower quality wild bulls, leading eventually to improved blood lines.

 The Bluebush area was originally only accessible by horse or foot along the dry bed of the Margaret River and all supplies for the muster had to be taken in by pack horse.
 In 1968 Les Schubert surveyed a route through the ranges and along the bed of the Margaret River and constructed a rugged track into the area.

 Shortly after, he cleared a 300 metre airstrip near the junction of the Margaret and O'Donnell Rivers at "Junction Yard" using a small front end loader and manual labour.
-This airstrip enabled station staff and stores to be flown in, in less than 20 minutes from the homestead instead of a gruelling five hour drive in a Landrover over rough station tracks.
+This airstrip enabled station staff and stores to be flown in, in less than 20 minutes from the homestead instead of a gruelling five hour drive in a Land Rover over rough station tracks.

 Goat Paddock Pocket was used as a large holding yard for cattle during the annual muster in this area.

 The Public Works Department set up a flow monitoring station on the Margaret River at the entrance of the gorge where it enters the Mueller Ranges, in 1966.
 Debate continues about the use of the Fitzroy as a water source for the south west of Western Australia.

 In 2005, Department of Housing and Works received grants totalling A$281,300 to build airstrips and improve facilities to Royal Flying Doctor Service standard at Louisa Downs and other places in the Kimberley as part of the Regional Airports Development Scheme funding provided by the Gallop government.

 A helicopter crashed in a gorge near Margaret River at the station boundary in 2012.
-The sole occupant, the pilot, was killed in the crash when the helicopter struck a rock face then plunged into the water below, and was submerged.
+The sole occupant, the pilot, was killed in the crash when the helicopter struck a rock face then plunged into the water below and was submerged.